DJ LeMahieu Player Props: Yankees vs. Rockies

-The New York Yankees, including DJ LeMahieu (.235 slugging percentage in past 10 games, including no home run), take on starting pitcher Connor Seabold and the Colorado Rockies at Coors Field, Saturday at 8:10 PM ET.
+DJ LeMahieu -- batting .265 with three doubles, three walks and an RBI in his past 10 games -- will be in action for the New York Yankees versus the Colorado Rockies, with Chase Anderson on the mound, on July 16 at 3:10 PM ET.

-He racked up two hits (going 2-for-4) in his most recent appearance against the Rockies.
+He racked up two extra-base hits in his most recent appearance (3-for-4 with two doubles) against the Rockies.

 DJ LeMahieu Game Info & Props vs. the Rockies